 - Preheat Oven & Prepare Pan: Preheat your oven to 350°F (175°C).
 Grease and flour a loaf pan or a round 8-inch pan.

-- Mix the Wet Ingredients: In a large bowl, whisk together the oil, eggs, milk, lemon juice, lemon zest, and vanilla extract until the mixture is smooth and fully combined.
+- Mix the Wet Ingredients: In a large bowl, whisk together the oil, eggs, milk, lemon juice, lemon zest, and vanilla extract until smooth and fully combined.

 - Pour & Bake: Pour the finished batter into your prepared pan and bake for 35–40 minutes, or until a toothpick inserted into the center of the cake comes out clean.